 \subsection{Hybrid Output Fusion}

-The final hybrid prediction is obtained by combining the classical and quantum predictive streams using the adaptive fusion coefficient $\alpha$ inferred by the Dynamic Weighting Module (Algorithm~\ref{alg:dynamic-fusion}).
-Algorithm~\ref{alg:hybrid_fusion} formalizes the complete fusion pipeline, including probability normalization, amplitude-space mixing, and reconstruction of hybrid logits for standard negative log-likelihood loss optimization.
+The final hybrid prediction is obtained by combining the classical and quantum predictive streams using the adaptive fusion coefficient $\alpha$ inferred by the Dynamic Weighting Module.
+Algorithm~\ref{alg:hybrid_fusion} formalizes the complete fusion pipeline, encompassing probability normalization, amplitude-space mixing, and the reconstruction of hybrid logits to facilitate standard negative log-likelihood loss optimization.

 The fusion process begins by transforming the outputs of the classical and quantum components into directly comparable probability distributions over the $K$ classes.
 The classical backbone produces logits $\mathbf{y}_c$, which are converted into probabilities via the softmax operation.
-The quantum circuit produces an intermediate real-valued vector $\tilde{\mathbf{p}}_q$, which is first projected onto the nonnegative orthant to enforce physical validity.
-This vector is then normalized by its total mass, with an additive stability constant $\epsilon$, yielding a valid probability distribution.
-Finally, both the classical and quantum probability vectors are element-wise clamped by $\epsilon$ to prevent numerical instabilities in subsequent logarithmic and square-root operations.
+Concurrently, the quantum circuit produces an intermediate real-valued vector $\tilde{\mathbf{p}}_q$, which is first projected onto the nonnegative orthant to enforce physical validity.
+This vector is then normalized by its total mass, incorporating an additive stability constant $\epsilon$, to yield a valid probability distribution.
+Finally, both the classical and quantum probability vectors are element-wise clamped by $\epsilon$ to prevent numerical instabilities during subsequent logarithmic and square-root operations.

-Next, following Cuéllar et al.~\cite{cuellar2023time}, both probability vectors are mapped into an amplitude representation via element-wise square roots.
-This transformation enables a smooth interpolation mechanism, where contributions combine linearly at the amplitude level before squaring, analogous to mixing wavefunction magnitudes.
+Next, following the methodology proposed by Cuéllar et al.~\citep{cuellar2023time}, both probability vectors are mapped into an amplitude representation via element-wise square roots.
+This transformation facilitates a smooth interpolation mechanism, wherein contributions combine linearly at the amplitude level prior to squaring, conceptually analogous to the mixing of wavefunction magnitudes.

-A key design consideration in the fusion stage is the choice of the quantum scaling coefficient.
-Rather than using a linear complementary relation such as $\beta = 1 - \alpha$, which does not preserve normalization after squaring and can artificially amplify or suppress certain classes, we adopt an orthogonal scaling strategy.
-Specifically, the learned fusion coefficient $\alpha \in [0,1]$ controls the classical contribution, while the quantum contribution is assigned a complementary coefficient $\beta$ defined as
+A key design consideration in the fusion stage is the selection of the quantum scaling coefficient.
+Rather than employing a linear complementary relation such as $\beta = 1 - \alpha$, which fails to preserve normalization after squaring and can artificially amplify or suppress specific classes, we adopt an orthogonal scaling strategy.
+Specifically, the learned fusion coefficient $\alpha \in [0,1]$ dictates the classical contribution, while the quantum contribution is assigned a complementary coefficient $\beta$ defined as

-where $\epsilon$ is a small constant introduced for numerical stability.
+where $\epsilon$ is a small constant introduced to ensure numerical stability.